As humans, we need recognition.

 These special days are the perfect time to express to a team member how much you appreciate their work.

-However, keeping track of these dates for everyone in your organization takes a lot of admin time, and we recommend utilizing an automated tool to make your life easier.
+However, keeping track of these dates for everyone in your organization takes a lot of admin time, and we recommend utilizing an automated employee recognition software to make your life easier.
 Without some level of automation, milestone programs can become hard to scale—you don’t want your program to come undone if your admin needs a sick day.

 Ultimately, while milestone recognition programs make sense, we would caution against using this model as your primary recognition program.
 Like annual reviews, once or twice-a-year recognition just isn’t enough to keep your program competitive.